Aeastr/Loupe/README.md

 > RenderMeThis is intended for debugging and development purposes.
 The visual overlay indicating view re‑renders should be disabled or removed in production builds.

+### **_VariadicView Back‑Deployment**

+RenderMeThis leverages SwiftUI’s internal `_VariadicView` API to backport its render-check functionality on pre‑iOS 18 and pre‑macOS 15 systems.
+On iOS 18 and macOS 15 (and newer), we use SwiftUI’s native `Group(subviews:transform:)` API, but to support older OS versions we expose `_VariadicView` in the `RenderCheck` wrapper.

+When running on older platforms, `RenderCheck` wraps its child views inside a `_VariadicView.Tree` with a custom `_RenderCheckGroup` layout.
+This layout iterates over each child view and applies the `checkForRender()` modifier, ensuring that render-checking is supported even on devices running older OS versions.

+> **Note:** The use of `_VariadicView` is strictly limited to pre‑iOS 18 and pre‑macOS 15 environments.
+On newer systems, we rely on the native APIs.

 ---

 ## **License**